 Through events ranging from the inaugural Washington State Tax Conference hosted by our Hoops Institute, to annual gatherings such as our Power Breakfast and our Executive MBA conference, we extend our work even more broadly.
 We’ve recently shared key insights with the business community on topics such as executive leadership, risk management, and how data analytics can be used in business and sports.
 You can read more about these sessions in this issue’s events round up feature.

 This issue also contains a story about Nomad Go, which recently received $2.7 million in venture capital funding to help brick-and-mortar businesses improve their operations through the use of artificial intelligence.
-Cofounder Jonah Friedl (’16 Entre.) traces Nomad Go’s roots to his experience in the WSU Business Plan Competition and the Center for Entrepreneurial Studies, where he discovered mentors and established critical networks.
+Cofounder Jonah Friedl (’16 Entre.) traces Nomad Go’s roots to his experience in the WSU Business Plan Competition and the Center for Entrepreneurship, where he discovered mentors and established critical networks.
 Friedl’s story is a great segue to Professor Arvin Sahaym’s new research on how social skills and informal social networks affect success rates for startups.